 Dr. Zubair believes that cells grown in the International Space Station could help patients recover from a stroke, and that it may even be possible to generate human tissues and organs in space.
 The experiment will be the first one Mayo Clinic has conducted in space and the first to use these human stem cells.

-Tags: #futureofhealthcare, #FutureofHealthCare, Abba Zubair, cell therapy, cell therapy laboratory, Center for Regenerative Medicine, Dr. William Rupp, Dr. Zubair, Florida, Future of Health Care, health care, international space station, Mayo Clinic, Mayo Clinic Center for Regenerative Medicine, Patient Care, regenerative medicine, research, Rupp, space, stem cells, William Rupp
+Tags: #futureofhealthcare, #FutureofHealthCare, Abba Zubair, cell therapy, cell therapy laboratory, Center for Regenerative Medicine, Dr. William Rupp, Dr. William Rupp, Dr. Zubair, Florida, Florida, Future of Health Care, Future of Health Care, health care, international space station, Mayo Clinic, Mayo Clinic, Mayo Clinic Center for Regenerative Medicine, Patient Care, regenerative medicine, research, Rupp, space, stem cells, William Rupp